 - Your voice over has to say all of the important information in a few, short sentences.
 We worked tirelessly on every single word in our script until we arrived at a final script that we were happy with.

-- You can commission a copy-writer to help you but be careful: you need a copy-writer that understands that the copy they are asked to produce is intended for voiceover supporting your specific storyboard (it’s not a written text for a website or a blog post) – it has to have a punch and energy and has to fit your storyboard.
+- You can commission a copywriter to help you but be careful: you need a copywriter that understands that the copy they are asked to produce is intended for voiceover supporting your specific video case study storyboard (it’s not a written text for a website or a blog post) – it has to have a punch and energy and has to fit your storyboard.

 Step 3: Find a videographer & editor

-- It’s important to work with an experienced and talented videographer and editor (can be the same person).
+- It’s important to work with an experienced and talented videographer and editor (they can be the same person).

 - Ask for recommendations from friends or simply search for the type of videos you want to make on Vimeo or YouTube – and contact the authors directly.

-- Once you select your videographer, show them your storyboard and ask for feedback.
+- Once you select your videographer, show them your storyboard for your video case study and ask for feedback.

 - Once you’ve discussed the storyboard and the whole process with your videographer, do a couple of test rehearsals.

-- You can do the test rehearsals on your own (for example borrowing your friends camera and practising) or asking your videographer to do test rehearsal for you.
+- You can do the test rehearsals on your own (for example borrowing your friend’s camera and practising) or ask your videographer to do test rehearsal for you.